UST-EDMM/edmm/edmm-orchestration-ui/README.md

 on the EDMM model is automatically uploaded to the respective Camunda engine and can be started in a few button clicks.

+## Requirements
+- The EDMM Transformation Framework has to be running

 ## Available Scripts

 In the project directory, you can run: